Midwest Professional Planners LTD. Has $1.99 Million Position in JPMorgan Chase & Co. (NYSE:JPM)

-Midwest Professional Planners LTD. raised its stake in shares of JPMorgan Chase & Co.
-(NYSE:JPM) by 5.7% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 14,627 shares of the financial services provider’s stock after buying an additional 786 shares during the period.
-JPMorgan Chase & Co. comprises about 1.0% of Midwest Professional Planners LTD.’s investment portfolio, making the stock its 26th biggest holding.
-Midwest Professional Planners LTD.’s holdings in JPMorgan Chase & Co. were worth $1,994,000 as of its most recent filing with the Securities & Exchange Commission.
+Midwest Professional Planners LTD. grew its holdings in shares of JPMorgan Chase & Co.
+(NYSE:JPM) by 5.7% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 14,627 shares of the financial services provider’s stock after purchasing an additional 786 shares during the quarter.
+JPMorgan Chase & Co. comprises about 1.0% of Midwest Professional Planners LTD.’s investment portfolio, making the stock its 26th biggest position.
+Midwest Professional Planners LTD.’s holdings in JPMorgan Chase & Co. were worth $1,994,000 at the end of the most recent quarter.

-A number of other institutional investors also recently modified their holdings of the stock.
-Dravo Bay LLC bought a new position in shares of JPMorgan Chase & Co. during the 1st quarter valued at $26,000.
-Advanced Research Investment Solutions LLC raised its holdings in shares of JPMorgan Chase & Co. by 118.2% during the 1st quarter.
-Advanced Research Investment Solutions LLC now owns 288 shares of the financial services provider’s stock valued at $39,000 after purchasing an additional 156 shares in the last quarter.
-Landmark Wealth Management LLC bought a new position in shares of JPMorgan Chase & Co. during the 1st quarter valued at $46,000.
-Cordant Inc. bought a new position in shares of JPMorgan Chase & Co. during the 1st quarter valued at $47,000.
-Finally, Evolution Advisers Inc. bought a new position in shares of JPMorgan Chase & Co. during the 4th quarter valued at $52,000.
-Institutional investors and hedge funds own 70.35% of the company’s stock.
+A number of other hedge funds and other institutional investors have also modified their holdings of JPM.
+State Street Corp raised its holdings in JPMorgan Chase & Co. by 1.6% in the 4th quarter.
+State Street Corp now owns 141,720,090 shares of the financial services provider’s stock worth $22,441,376,000 after acquiring an additional 2,277,065 shares during the period.
+Geode Capital Management LLC raised its holdings in JPMorgan Chase & Co. by 1.5% in the 4th quarter.
+Geode Capital Management LLC now owns 47,806,506 shares of the financial services provider’s stock worth $7,548,705,000 after acquiring an additional 687,571 shares during the period.
+Norges Bank bought a new position in JPMorgan Chase & Co. in the 4th quarter worth $4,092,843,000.
+Charles Schwab Investment Management Inc. grew its position in JPMorgan Chase & Co. by 1.6% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 17,802,465 shares of the financial services provider’s stock worth $2,819,021,000 after purchasing an additional 273,693 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC grew its position in JPMorgan Chase & Co. by 1.4% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 11,276,722 shares of the financial services provider’s stock worth $1,785,669,000 after purchasing an additional 160,698 shares during the last quarter.
+Institutional investors own 70.35% of the company’s stock.

 JPMorgan Chase & Co.
 Stock Down 1.7 %